gbmhunter/MClide/README.rst

 Portable (Platform Agnostic)
 ----------------------------

-Clide can be used with ease on both Linux and embedded systems.
+MClide can be used with ease on both Linux and embedded systems.
 All platform-specific operations are handled via callbacks that you provide the functionality for (e.g. printing to the command line and printing debug information).
 These callbacks exist in Print.hpp/.cpp.

-Clide does not use RTTI (e.g. :code:`dynamic_cast()`), allowing it to be used on a larger range of embedded systems.
+MClide does not use RTTI (e.g. :code:`dynamic_cast()`), allowing it to be used on a larger range of embedded systems.

-Clide is not dependant on the :code:`getopt_long()` function from the standard C-library, it has it's own version.
+MClide is not dependant on the :code:`getopt_long()` function from the standard C-library, it has it's own version.

 Easy Including
 --------------

-Before writing code using Clide as a library, you only need to include the single header file called :code:`Clide.hpp` which is found in :code:`api/`.
+Before writing code using MClide as a library, you only need to include the single header file called :code:`MClideApi.hpp` which is found in :code:`api/`.

 Easy To Experiment With
 -----------------------

-Clide comes with a Makefle with automatic dependcy tracking and example code which is automatically built on running the command :code:`make` from the root directory of the repo.
+MClide comes with a Makefle with automatic dependcy tracking and example code which is automatically built on running the command :code:`make` from the root directory of the repo.

 Once compiled, this example code can be run by typing :code:`example/example.elf`.
 A few example commands with associated parameter and options have been registered for you to experiment with.